getify/grips/README.md

 --minify     minify all built files with uglify.js (creates *.min.js files)
 ```

-By default, the build tool is silent, meaning it outputs nothing to the console unless there are errors.
+By default, the grips-build tool is silent, meaning it outputs nothing to the console unless there are errors.
 If you'd like verbose output, pass the `--verbose` flag.
-Unless you pass the `--runtime`, the build tool will generate both the "full" compiler and the base runtime. `--all` overrides/ignores `--runtime` (and `--nodebug`).
+Unless you pass the `--runtime`, the grips-build tool will generate both the "full" compiler and the base runtime. `--all` overrides/ignores `--runtime` (and `--nodebug`).

-Also by default, the build tool will generate only the debug versions of the files (with extra/verbose error handling, etc).
+Also by default, the grips-build tool will generate only the debug versions of the files (with extra/verbose error handling, etc).
 For production use, pass the `--nodebug` flag, and the debug code will be stripped.
 Or, pass the `--all` flag and both debug and non-debug files will be built.

 To also produce the minified versions of all files being built (suitable for production deployment), pass the `--minify` flag.
 Note: to use minification, the node.js "uglify-js" package should be installed (via npm). (`npm install 'uglify-js'`)